 “Get a free scooter!”
 You may remember those words uttered on a commercial that ran continuously a few years back.
 In August of 2014, the Washington Post broke a story on how the government paid billions of dollars for Medicare recipients to get a free motorized wheelchair.
-The perpetrators of this scam were intentionally defrauding the government by using loopholes to make huge profits on markups for these chairs.
+The perpetrators of this scam were intentionally defrauding the government using loopholes to make huge profits on markups for these chairs.

 The wheelchair scam example is an outlier, but one most people think about when the topic of fraud is brought to the forefront.
-There are many instances of unintentional errors that can occur due to lack of understanding of the many regulations and nuances of medical billing.
+There are many instances of unintentional errors that can occur from a lack of understanding of the many regulations and nuances of medical billing.
 Consider auditing your providers for compliance and finding opportunities for improvement.
+Why?

 1. Billing mistakes are still the provider's problem

-You may have recently read the headline about the $250,000 typo that was narrowly avoided by a NY cancer center.
+You may have read the headline about the $250,000 typo that was narrowly avoided by a NY cancer center.
 Billing mistakes can and will happen.
 It doesn’t matter who actually made the mistake.
 The provider still takes the responsibility for every claim billed out under his or her name and license.
-Consistent coding compliance audits and process checks on the billing will ensure that mistakes are minimized and corrected in a timely manner.
+Consistent coding compliance audits and process checks on the billing will ensure mistakes are minimized and corrected in a timely manner.

 2. What your providers don’t know will hurt them

 Each provider is expected to keep abreast of any changes to the law and healthcare billing processes as they arise which can be incredibly difficult.
-Providers may think they are safe because they are not intentionally doing anything out of compliance, but they are ultimately responsible for codes submitted and charges billed. .
-A compliance audit will catch and give the opportunity to correct any mistakes that may be unintentionally occurring.
+Providers may think they are safe because they are not intentionally doing anything out of compliance, but they are ultimately responsible for codes submitted and charges billed.
+A compliance audit can catch mistakes and provide the opportunity to correct them.

 3. Technology may add to the compliance confusion